Cadhig/Cadence/README.md

 - 📓 Creating an app called <a href="https://github.com/Cadhig/Tasktastic">TaskTastic</a> where users can store notes
 - 🎧 Creating <a href="https://github.com/Cadhig/Spotify-UI">Spotify UI</a>
-- 🤖 Creating <a href="https://github.com/Cadhig/DrawAI">Draw AI</a> Where users can draw a number, and AI will guess which number is being drawn!

 ## Currently Learning
 - 🐍 Python